FaizAzizAtK/SPART/README.md

 # Create a recommender
 recommender = PromptRecommender(llm)

+# Example data
-# Example data (IMPORTANT: inputs must be the first column and desired_outputs the second column)
+# (inputs must be the first column and desired_outputs the second column)
 examples = pd.DataFrame({
     'inputs': [
         "My name is John and I am 30 years old",